-Criteria 4 3 2 1 0 Description of the Educational Need Assessment educational need and characteristics of the population.
-It presents relevant data It describes the educational need and the population in a general way, but without supporting data.
+Criteria 4 3 2 1 0 Description of the Educational Need Assessment It describes the educational need and the population in a general way, but without supporting data.
 The description is poor or incomplete, with insufficient information about the need or the population.
 Identifies the educational need or population but does not describe it.
 Not performed Correct use of language 3 to 4 grammatical or writing errors.
+5 to 6 grammatical or writing errors.
 More than 6 grammatical or wording errors.
 Not performed Objectives of the activity verbs according to Bloom's taxonomy.
-Identify the population to be impacted and are aligned with the aligned with the content.
+Identify the population to be impacted and are aligned with the not identify the population, or Some goals include observable verbs, but most are not aligned with the content.
 Neither objective includes observable verbs nor identifies the population.
 Not performed Induction to learning to capture the attention of the participants.
-Aligned with the population and the educational An adequate proposal, although with little creativity or partial alignment with the population and the educational environment. population or the educational environment.
+Aligned with the population and the educational An adequate proposal, although with little creativity or partial alignment with the population and the educational environment.
+Proposal that is ineffective or not aligned with the population or the educational environment.
 The proposal is not aligned with the population or the educational environment.
 Not performed Outline of the contents with educational objectives.
 Specify topics and subtopics briefly, with most of them aligned to the objectives.
 It does not include subtopics, or most are not aligned with educational objectives.
 It only mentions general themes, or they are not aligned with the objectives.
 Not performed

 Criteria 4 3 2 1 0 Educational strategies Explain in detail the methodologies and techniques to be used.
 Justifies their selection and relevance to learning.
-Explains methodologies and techniques, but with limited justification. • Mention minimal or irrelevant strategies for the content.
-Not performed Evaluation Formative Designs clear and varied methods for assessing participants' progress and Design appropriate methods, but with little or no detailed explanation.
+Explains methodologies and techniques, but with limited justification.
+Mention general strategies without development or explanation of their impact.
+Mention minimal or irrelevant strategies for the content.
+Not performed Evaluation Formative Designs clear and varied methods for assessing participants' progress and understanding.
+Explain how each method contributes to learning.
+Design appropriate methods, but with little or no detailed explanation.
 It mentions some forms of evaluation without detailing their application or impact.
 Inadequate or insufficient methods for assessing learning.
-Not performed Materials and equipment necessary for the activity.
+Not performed Materials and equipment Identify and justify all the materials necessary for the activity.
 It identifies most of the materials, but without clear justification.
-Identifies some materials, but incompletely or inconsistently. • Not performed References and in APA format, from authoritative Most references meet the criteria of relevance, timeliness and APA format. meet the criteria of topicality Almost no references are recent, relevant, or in APA format.
+Identifies some materials, but incompletely or inconsistently.
+Not performed References All references are recent, relevant, and in APA format, from authoritative sources.
+Most references meet the criteria of relevance, timeliness and APA format.
+Only half of the references meet the criteria of topicality and relevance.
+Almost no references are recent, relevant, or in APA format.
 Not performed